rekha-balan/azure-docs-test2-pr.nl-NL/articles/azure-government/documentation-government-services-backup.md

 ## <a name="azure-backup-components-available-in-azure-government-backup"></a>Azure Backup components available in Azure Government Backup

 You can use Azure Backup to protect: files, folders, volumes, virtual machines, applications, and workloads.
 Depending on what you want to protect, and where that data exists, you use a different Azure Backup component.
 The following sections have links to articles in the Azure Backup public documentation for each component.
-The sections are broken out by classic portal or Azure portal.
-Use the Azure portal version if you are planning to use Resource Manager deployments.

 ### <a name="using-windows-server-and-windows-computers-in-azure-portal"></a>Using Windows Server and Windows computers in Azure portal